Care for horses & livestock/farm animals

 An ACVR Diplomate is also known as a board-certified veterinary radiologist.
 At least three (3) years of advanced training in an American College of Veterinary Radiology (ACVR) Accredited Radiology Residency Program is required to take the ACVR Radiology Board Certification Examination.Many Radiology Residency Programs are 4 years.
 All of our radiologists are board certified and experienced in all the imaging modalities available to your pets, including digital radiography, ultrasound, computed tomography and MRI.
 Learn more about this specialty.

 Once the imaging study is completed, they will be reviewed by a radiologist within hours and a report generated.
 We can burn a CD with the digital images and send them over to your referring veterinarian.
-Images are stored on a remote server perfectly secured so that they will always be accessible within seconds when you bring your pet to our hospital again.
+Images are stored on a remote server so that they will be accessible when you bring your pet to our hospital again.

 Many times sedation or general anesthesia will be necessary for imaging, because most techniques require your pet to be completely still for a few seconds / minutes.
 If such is the case, your primary doctor will contact you to request your authorization and the procedure will be performed under the supervision of experienced and trained anesthesia nurses and doctors.